How to write an application for admission to a school

 Key takeaways

-- An application letter is your first impression.
-It serves as the gateway to gaining admission into your desired secondary school.
+• An application letter is your first impression, serving as the gateway to gaining admission into your desired secondary school or university.

 What is an application letter for school admission?

-It is a document sent by a student to introduce themselves to the admissions committee.
-The letter is an introduction that builds rapport with the admission panel and, if successful, singles a student out from other applicants.
+An application letter is a document sent by a student to introduce themselves to the admissions committee.
+It builds rapport with the admission panel and, if successful, singles out a student from other applicants.
+The application letter complements your grades and other achievements sought after by the learning institution.

 Read also